shaloo/docs.arcana/docs/web3-stack/auth.md

 ## Custom Auth

 Apps that use custom authentication (e.g., Epic user authentication, Relative gaming user authentication mechanism) and require enabling authenticated users to sign blockchain transactions can use the [[concept-custom-auth|Custom Auth feature]].

+## Passkeys

+You can also use [[concept-auth-passkeys|passkeys]] to sign up and onboard users in Web3 apps built with the {{config.extra.arcana.sdk_name}}.
+Passkeys can be used as an alternate login mechanism or the only option to onboard an app.